wmde/banner-screenshots/README.md

 im- and export it in `src/test_functions/index.js` and specify its name in `testFunctionName` in `index.js`.

-## Updating the screenshot metadata
-To update the metadata summary for the [Shutterbug UI](https://github.com/wmde/shutterbug), run the command

-    npx ts-node /metadata_summary.js

-This will trigger a queued action that will take all `metadata.json` files in `banner-shots` subdirectories and create a `metadata_summary.json` file.

-To update the banner data on a remote server, use the `remote_metadata_summary.sh` script:

-    ./remote_metadata_summary.sh username@your-server /remote/path/to/banner-shots

-This will download all the metadata via scp to a temporary directory.
-You then have to copy the metadata files to `banner-shots` and copy the generated `metadata_summary.json` file to the temporary directory.
-The script will then upload the new version fo the summary

-The user needs write access in the specified directory!

 ## Running the unit tests

     npm run test